kinaseb/Specify/README.md

 At the bottom left of the Specify dialog is a Reset button that restores all defaults in both the Options Panel and the Styles panel.

+## Support

+Do you have questions?
+Would you like to contribute?
+Something else?
+Feel free to [open an issue on GitHub](https://github.com/adamdehaven/Specify/issues).

+Not into looking at code?
+No worries.
+Reach out on Twitter [@adamdehaven](https://twitter.com/adamdehaven).

 ## Examples

 ![specify-example](img/specify-example.jpg)